Smoke Grenades for Airsoft & Military Simulation: Tactical Guide

 Orange Civilian/neutral marker, high-visibility boundary

-These are community conventions, not hard rules - coordinate with your specific event's organizer for their color assignment scheme.
-Many large milsim events publish their smoke color protocol in the event rules packet.
+These are community conventions, not hard rules — coordinate with your specific event's organizer for their assignment scheme.
+Many large milsim events publish their smoke color protocol in the rules packet, so check before you load your kit.

 Open Field vs. CQB Deployment